NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

+* If deviceSemaphore is not nullptr, it must be in unsignaled state
 * If queue submission waits a queue semaphore, there must be queue submission which signals the queue semaphore and it must be submitted for execution before the one which waits

 **Correct:**